 Mastering irregular verbs is vital for clear writing and concise communication.
 Unlike regular verbs, irregular verbs don’t follow the usual pattern for forming the past tense.
 Learning these essential irregular verbs can greatly improve how you communicate clearly and concisely.

-Irregular Verb Past Tense Past Participle Examples
+Irregular Verb | Past Tense | Past Participle | Examples |

-Be Was/Were Been – I was a teacher last year.
+Be | Was/Were | Been | – I was a teacher last year. – She has been working hard all week. |

-Have Had Had – She had a party last weekend.
+Have | Had | Had | – She had a party last weekend. – I have had a great time at the concert. |

-– I have gone to the gym every day this week.
+Go | Went | Gone | – They went to the park yesterday. – I have gone to the gym every day this week. |

-See Saw Seen – She saw a movie last night.
+See | Saw | Seen | – She saw a movie last night. – I have seen that play before. |

-Do Did Done – They did their homework yesterday.
+Do | Did | Done | – They did their homework yesterday. – I have done the laundry already. |

 It’s important to practice and remember these common irregular verbs for better communication in English.
 By using these verbs in simple sentences, you can make your messages clearer, more concise, and easier to read.